Lists and Patterns

 In this case, the

-match statement, this work happens exactly once per list element.
+match expression, this work happens exactly once per

-This is a more general phenomena: pattern matching is very efficient, and pattern matching code is usually a win over what you might write by hand.
+This is a more general phenomenon: pattern matching is very efficient, and is usually faster than what you might write yourself.

 The error-detecting capabilities of